Jump To Section

 A short film can be live-action, animated, or computer generated.
 Like feature films, short films tell closed-ended stories with a distinct beginning, middle, and end.
 The best short films have a clear focus and are economical with their storytelling, utilizing only one or two locations and few characters.

 How Long Should a Short Film Screenplay Be?

-When writing any script, keep in mind that one page equals roughly one minute of screentime.
-If short films are typically under 50 minutes long, you don’t want a script that’s longer than 50 pages.
-A good rule of thumb is aim to write a 15 page short film and see where that takes you.
+When writing any screenplay, keep in mind that one page equals roughly one minute of screentime.
+If short films are typically under 50 minutes long, you’ll want a script that’s 50 pages or less.

 - Gain visibility.
 Submitting a short film to a film festival is a great way to gain visibility.
-Screening at a prestigious festival opens you up to finding representation.
-If your goal is to get into a film festival, the shorter the film the better, as most film festival programmers want to screen as many shorts as possible.
+Screening your short film at a prestigious festival can raise your profile as a director and get you considered for larger projects.
+When submitting to a film festival, remember that the shorter the film, the better your chances, as most film festival programmers want to screen as many shorts as possible.

 Step-by-Step Guide for Writing a Short Film

 - Brainstorm.
-Start by brainstorming ideas for your short.
-Throw any and all story ideas at the wall and see what sticks.
-Some topic starter conversations that can help you hone your search include: What images or events can you clearly remember from childhood?
+If you don’t have an existing concept for a short film, start by throwing any and all story ideas at the wall and see what sticks.
+Some writing prompts that may help jumpstart your creativity include: What images or events can you clearly remember from childhood?
 What are the themes you find yourself attracted to in cinema?
+What are your favorite examples of films in the style or genre that you hope to create?
 Perhaps you gravitate toward stories about family relationships, love triangles, underdog victories, or particular historical periods.
-Once you come upon the central idea for the short, write down all moments, set-pieces, beats, or bits of dialogue you’d love to see in the film.
-Don’t worry about whether or not you’ll actually include that dialogue or if that scene make sense, just write whatever comes to mind.
+Once you come upon an idea for your short, write down all moments, set-pieces, beats, or bits of dialogue you’d love to see in the film.
+Don’t worry about whether you’ll actually include these elements, or whether they make sense: just write whatever comes to mind.